 The following is from OPEIU Local 8:

-OPEIU Local 8 represents more than 6,000 members all over Washington state working in many settings including offices, health and home care, housing, social services, the insurance industry, legal services and the public sector.
-For more information, visit www.opeiu8.org.
+OPEIU Local 8 is a progressive, democratically run union working for social and economic justice since 1945.
+Local 8 represents more than 7,000 members all over Washington state working in many settings including offices, health and home care, housing, social services, the insurance industry, legal services and the public sector.

 Social service workers are some of the hardest-working, lowest-paid and most essential members of our community, which is why we’re proud to represent workers at prominent Washington State nonprofits such as Solid Ground, Plymouth Housing, Low Income Housing Institute, Northwest Immigrant Rights Project, Northwest Justice Project, and many others.

 Want a voice at work?
 Get a union!
 Find out more information about how you can join together with co-workers and negotiate a fair return for your hard work.
 Or go ahead and contact a union organizer today!